klarna/klarna-on-demand-ios/doc/integration.md

 ##The registration view
 Users must go through a quick registration process in order to pay using Klarna.
 To make this process as simple as possible, the SDK provides a registration view that you should present to your users.
 Once the registration process is complete, you will receive a token that will allow you to receive payments from the user.

+**Note:** It is important to point out that the registration view will not function properly without network access.

 ###Showing the view
-For the sake of this example, we will assume we have a button that launches the registration view (this is not a very good way to decide when to show the view, but more on that [later](#how_to_show_registration)).
+For the sake of this example, we will assume we have a button that launches the registration view (this is not a very good way to decide when to show the view, but more on that [later](#when_to_show_registration)).

 First off, import the registration view's header file into your view controller: